ICT381/ict381-lab-notes/LAB_4C.md

 1. Stopping Mongod service if it is running
 2. Registering a Docker Hub account
 3. Producing docker images from individual components of the StaycationX application
-4. Modify myReactApp source codes
-5. Producing docker image for myReactApp application
+4. Producing docker image for myReactApp application
-6. Using Docker Compose to run containers
+5. Using Docker Compose to run containers

 The second stage will guide you through the following tasks.